awsdocs/amazon-redshift-developer-guide/doc_source/c-query-planning.md

-# Query Planning And Execution Workflow<a name="c-query-planning"></a>
+# Query Planning and Execution Workflow<a name="c-query-planning"></a>

 The following illustration provides a high\-level view of the query planning and execution workflow\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/dg/images/07-QueryPlanning.png)

-The query planning and execution workflow follows these steps:
+The query planning and execution workflow follow these steps:

 1. The leader node receives the query and parses the SQL\.